SeamlessDistribution/SeamlessDistribution.github.io/merchant/pos/index.md

 ________________________________________
 **Note!** Each terminal is added only once.
-For example, if the checkout line contains five cash registers you also need five terminals registered in SEQR.
+For example, if the checkout line contains five points of sale you also need five terminals registered in SEQR.
 Any new or reinstalled point of sale must be registered against SEQR.

 ________________________________________